-In a normal relationship, one that is healthy and strong, empaths’ love are reciprocated.
-Sometimes it’s return in smaller doses, smaller capacities.
+In a normal relationship, one that is healthy and strong, empaths love is reciprocated.
+Sometimes it returns in smaller doses, smaller capacities.
 Sometimes their love is just too big to be matched and so their partners learn to love them in other ways.
 But sometimes the empath gives and gives until he or she is empty.

 That’s what happens when an empath loves a narcissist.

-When an empath loves a narcissist, the empath gives until there is nothing left.
-And the narcissists, too selfishly focused, fail to see the outpouring of love.
-Instead, they see it as an opportunity to take, then reprimand for how easily the empath makes that person the center of his or her world.
+When an empath loves a narcissist, they give until there is nothing left.
+And the narcissist, too selfishly focused, fail to see the outpouring of love.
+Instead, they see it as an opportunity to take, then reprimand for how easily they make the narcissist the center of his or her world.

-When an empath loves a narcissist, the narcissist believes the empath is weak.
+When an empath loves a narcissist, the narcissist believes they are weak.

 Narcissists don’t understand how to look outside of themselves, to see love in different forms.
 Their definition of love is how much they can be given to—not how much they can give.

 That’s Why Narcissism and Love Don’t Go Hand In Hand

 When a narcissist forms a relationship, the focus is what’s in it for them.
 They are looking for a connection that benefits, and if there’s no clear advantage to falling for that person, they simply won’t.

 There is a barrier between these two types of people.
 One is ready and willing to believe.
 The other is only looking for how their own lives can improve.